5 Tips To Improve Performance Appraisal Process

 No manager will be likely to have a problem with a star employee.
-It is the underperforming employee that will bring about the complex conversations.
+It is the underperforming employee that will bring about complex conversations.

-Gather managers around and have them go through live examples from role-playing or one to one interactions with their peers.
+Gather managers around and have them go through live examples from role-playing or one-to-one interactions with their peers.

-Other common mistakes that managers do:
+Other common mistakes that managers make:

 With the advent of automation in the workplace, survey tools have become the next big thing to make your life easier.